shayaanc4/FlappyDash/README.md

 # FlappyJoyride
 This project implements a Flappy Bird x Jetpack Joyride game on an FPGA platform using Verilog.
-The game is fully hardware-based and displayed via Video Graphics Array (VGA) to an external monitor.
+The game is fully hardware-based and displayed via Video Graphics Array (VGA) to an external monitor at 640x480 resolution.
 A player controls the movement of the object through a switch on the FPGA board.
 The game implements score keeping, difficulty levels, and reset functionality.

-Features

-• VGA Output: Generates a 640x480 resolution display.

 •	Game Logic: